edaucohe/p10_api_issue_app/README.md

 This project aims to implement an API for an "Issue tracking system" using Django REST Framework.

-The app allows users to create, read, update and delete (CRUD) projects/issues/comments and to add other users into a project as collaborators.
+The app allows users to create, read, update and delete (CRUD) projects/issues/comments and to add other users into a project as contributors.

 The main functionalities of API are:
 - Authenticate **users** during sign up and login.